sal55/langs/Benchmarks.md

 Note that for most of the programs I'm running (eg. compilers), the difference between BB and GCC runtimes might be 0.1 seconds or less.
 However gcc would take dozens of times longer to build the program.

+### Future

+My compilers are whole-program ones so could offer some advanced optimisations including the ones GCC may have taken advantage of as mentioned above.

+But that is something to come back to.